JamieB92/portfolio-project-three/README.md

 * Does the hud tell the user when they have picked up the item?
     * Yes, the user is able to see which item they have picked up.
-    * I have tested this by picking up the item and the hud telling me ive picked item up.
+    * I have tested this by picking up the item and observing the hud informing me that I have picked the item up.

 * Is the user able to pick up an incorrect item?
     * No, they are unable to pick up an incorrect item.
-    * I have tested this by entering incorrect items and the hud telling me that the item doesnt exisist.
+    * I have tested this by entering incorrect items and observing the hud informing me that the item doesn't exist.

 * Does the item get added to the backpack once picked up?
-    * Yes, the user is able to see the item gets added to the backpack.
+    * Yes, the user is able to see the item get added to the backpack.
     * I have tested this by entering get (item_name) and seeing it get added to backpack.

 * Does the backpack show in the intruder screens?
     * Yes, the user is still able to see the backpack in the intruder screen.
-    * I have tested this by entering the intruder scene.
+    * I have tested this by entering the intruder scene and observing the presence of the backpack.

 * Is the user able to pick up an item after defeating an intruder?
     Yes, the user is able to enter get (item_name) which appends the item to the backpack.